obfuscated-D/EnderXY/README.md

 200,185,185    | 200,200,185

 ## Design
-The overall idea was to turn a cheap ender 3 into a good platform for a high performance core xy machine.
+The overall idea was to turn a cheap ender 3 into a good platform for a high performance core xy machine, incorporatating as many stock components as possible, to reduce the BOM.

 You can use all the bone stock components and a very small list of extra materials, and make a functional corexy that prints faster than a stock ender 3.
 This allows easy incremental upgrades such as changing to direct drive extruders, larger stepper motors etc.